Northern Minerals Limited Stock Market Value

 Northern Minerals Backtested Returns

-Northern Minerals appears to be out of control, given 3 months investment horizon.
-Northern Minerals has Sharpe Ratio of 0.0241, which conveys that the firm had a 0.0241 % return per unit of risk over the last 3 months.
-We have found twenty-nine technical indicators for Northern Minerals, which you can use to evaluate the volatility of the firm.
-Please exercise Northern Minerals' Risk Adjusted Performance of 0.0304, mean deviation of 11.14, and Downside Deviation of 13.49 to check out if our risk estimates are consistent with your expectations.
-On a scale of 0 to 100, Northern Minerals holds a performance score of 1.
-The company secures a Beta (Market Risk) of 5.25, which conveys a somewhat significant risk relative to the market.
+Northern Minerals has Sharpe Ratio of close to zero, which conveys that the firm had a close to zero % return per unit of risk over the last 3 months.
+Northern Minerals exposes twenty-three different technical indicators, which can help you to evaluate volatility embedded in its price movement.
+Please verify Northern Minerals' Mean Deviation of 10.16, risk adjusted performance of (0.01), and Standard Deviation of 13.02 to check out the risk estimate we provide.
+The company secures a Beta (Market Risk) of 2.21, which conveys a somewhat significant risk relative to the market.
 As the market goes up, the company is expected to outperform it.
 However, if the market returns are negative, Northern Minerals will likely underperform.
-Please check Northern Minerals' potential upside, as well as the relationship between the kurtosis and day typical price , to make a quick decision on whether Northern Minerals' current price movements will revert.
+At this point, Northern Minerals has a negative expected return of -0.12%.
+Please make sure to verify Northern Minerals' maximum drawdown, accumulation distribution, as well as the relationship between the Accumulation Distribution and market facilitation index , to decide if Northern Minerals performance from the past will be repeated at some point in the near future.

-Northern Minerals Limited has modest predictability.
-Overlapping area represents the amount of predictability between Northern Minerals time series from 26th of November 2025 to 11th of December 2025 and 11th of December 2025 to 26th of December 2025.
+Northern Minerals Limited has virtually no predictability.
+Overlapping area represents the amount of predictability between Northern Minerals time series from 28th of July 2024 to 24th of April 2025 and 24th of April 2025 to 19th of January 2026.
 The more autocorrelation exist between current time interval and its lagged values, the more accurately you can make projection about the future pattern of Northern Minerals price movement.
-The serial correlation of 0.56 indicates that roughly 56.0% of current Northern Minerals price fluctuation can be explain by its past prices.
+The serial correlation of 0.04 indicates that only as little as 4.0% of current Northern Minerals price fluctuation can be explain by its past prices.

 Northern Minerals lagged returns against current returns